Compare Vitamins and Supplements: Multivitamins, Omega-3s & Turmeric

 Compare Vitamins and Supplements: Turmeric Supplements

-Considered a superstar among natural health practitioners, the anti-inflammatory benefits of the antioxidant turmeric are behind the recent growth of this popular supplement.
-Fortune Business InsightsTM reports the turmeric supplement market currently valued at $73.4 million globally will double to more than $155 million by 2029.
+Considered a superstar among natural health practitioners, the anti-inflammatory benefits of the antioxidant turmeric are behind the recent growth of this popular supplement†.
+Fortune Business InsightsTM reports that the turmeric supplement market, valued at $73.4 million globally, will double to more than $155 million by 2029.

-When it comes to finding the best turmeric supplement for you, read labels carefully to clearly understand the amount of curcuminoids in each recommended serving.
-Curcuminoids are natural, polyphenol compounds derived from turmeric root and are the active ingredients delivering this supplement’s benefits.
+When it comes to finding the best turmeric supplement for you, read labels carefully to understand the amount of curcuminoids in each recommended serving clearly.
+Curcuminoids are natural polyphenol compounds derived from turmeric root and are the active ingredients delivering this supplement’s benefits†.

 Compare Turmeric Supplements